DTS-STN/Service-Canada-Design-System/README.md

 ### Release Process

-A [pre-release](https://github.com/DTS-STN/DECD-Design-System/releases/tag/latest) is a development build created whenever new components or bug fixes are ready to be tested by other teams before they are released to production.
-Pre-release assets that can be used for testing are created on every release.
+A [pre-release](https://github.com/DTS-STN/DECD-Design-System/releases/tag/latest) is a development build created whenever new components or bug fixes are ready to be tested by other teams before they are released to production as a new version of our npm package.
+Pre-release assets (a tarball file) that can be used for testing are created every time there is a change to the release branch.

 A [release](https://github.com/DTS-STN/DECD-Design-System/packages/847413) is created whenever new components or bug fixes are ready to go to production.
 Releases should be completed by an member from the DECD Design System team.
-A new version of an npm package is created on every release.
+A new version of our npm package is created on every release.

-**Creating & testing a pre-release:**
+**Creating a pre-release:**

 1. Update documentation: